-At the end of any action (on any player's turn), if you have Achievements and checking for Achievement Victory.
+At the end of any action (on any player's turn), if you have more than one top Figure you must fade the excess.
+Fading happens before checking for end of action Special Achievements and checking for Achievement Victory.

 To fade a Figure, score it.
 You must continue fading Figures one by one until you have only one top Figure.
 You choose which Figures to fade.